andrewbaxter/genemichaels/readme.md

 # Advanced usage

+- Vecs

+  Vec elements are space separated.
+The way vec parsing works is it attempts to parse as many elements as possible.
+When parsing one element fails, it rewinds to after it parsed the last successful element and proceeds from the next field after the vec.

 - Prevent recursion in help

-  Add `#[vark(break)]` to a type to prevent recursing into any of the children.
+  Add `#[vark(break)]` to a type, field, or variant to prevent recursing into any of the children.
 This is useful for subcommand enums - attach this to the enum and it will list the arguments but not the arguments' arguments (unless you do `-h` after specifying one on the command line).

 - Rename enum variants and option keys

   Add `#[vark(name="x")]` to a field.

-- Change placeholder text
+- Change placeholder (id) string

   Add `#[vark(id="x")]` to a field.